Advice on writing your thesis

 Your thesis is likely to be the largest document you ever write and it is a major challenge for all students.
 Deakin provides a considerable amount of support and advice to help you with the writing up of your thesis.
 There is also a wealth of information available from the internet and other avenues of support.

-The Dean of Research Training runs a number of writing-related workshops:
+Deakin Research and the Library run a number of writing-related workshops:

 - The writing process